microsoftgraph/powershell-intune-samples/Readme.md

 - User Policy Report

 The scripts are licensed "as-is." under the MIT License.

+###### Disclaimer
+Some script samples retrieve information from your Intune tenant, and others create, delete or update data in your Intune tenant.
+Understand the impact of each sample script prior to running it; samples should be run using a non-production or "test" tenant account.

 ## Using the Intune Graph API
 The Intune Graph API enables access to Intune information programmatically for your tenant, and the API performs the same Intune operations as those available through the Azure Portal.